gvwilson/thirdbit/src/fiction/in-heck/index.md

 ## A Familiar Voice

 Maddy had flown twice before:
-once when she, Dockety, and Sindy escaped from the bunker where Patient in Darkness had enslaved so many bots, and once on her own when she went back to free them.
+once when she, Dockety, and Sindy escaped from Patient in Darkness, and once on her own when she went back to free the bots it had enslaved.
 She had been terrified both times.
 Kangaroos didn't like heights.
 She didn't even climb trees except on a dare